Waking Up With Anxiety? Five Helpful Tips And Tricks

 If you’re regularly experiencing symptoms of anxiety that are affecting your work, school, relationships, daily functioning, and/or overall well-being, you may benefit from meeting with a healthcare provider.
 A medical doctor can run tests to see if there may be a physical health condition at play.
 Then, a mental health professional can determine whether a mental health condition might be affecting you and offer a treatment plan if so.
 Even if not, they can help you develop healthy coping mechanisms for handling stress.

 If you’re interested in meeting with a therapist to address symptoms of anxiety you’ve been experiencing, you can typically choose whether you want to see a provider in person or online.
 For those who feel anxiety at the thought of meeting with a therapist in person or who have trouble traveling to and from appointments regularly, online therapy is another option to consider.
-Research suggests that online and in-person therapy can offer similar benefits for those experiencing anxiety—and with a virtual therapy platform like BetterHelp, you can meet with a provider via phone, video call, and/or online chat from the comfort of home.
+Research suggests that online and in-person therapy can offer similar benefits for those experiencing anxiety and depression—and with a virtual therapy platform like BetterHelp, you can meet with a provider via phone, video call, and/or in-app messaging from the comfort of home.
 Whichever method you may choose, know that support for anxiety symptoms is available.

 Takeaway